camunda/camunda-docs-manual/content/update/patch-level.md

 Please note that we strongly discourage enabling remote access because it creates a security risk.

+## 7.16.8 to 7.16.9 / 7.15.14 to 7.15.15

+### Groovy version

+The pre-built Camunda distributions of versions `7.15.14` and `7.16.8` provide version `2.4.13` of the Groovy library, whereas newer versions come with Groovy `2.4.21`.

+Update the library `groovy-all-$GROOVY_VERSION.jar` in the `lib` folder of your application server.

 # Full Distribution

 This section is applicable if you installed the [Full Distribution]({{< ref "/introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
 In this case you need to update the libraries and applications installed inside the application server.